Santiq22/urban-heat-islands/README.md

     - `Sentinel2_GeoTIFF.ipynb`: Sample notebook to download a GeoTIFF image from the Sentinel-2 satellite dataset.
     - `Landsat_LST.ipynb`: Sample notebook to download a GeoTIFF image from the Landsat satellite dataset.
     - `UHI Experiment Sample Benchmark Notebook V5.ipynb`: Jupyter notebook where a sample model has been built by using challenge training data.
+    - `eda_surface_weather_data.ipynb`: Notebook to perform EDA over weather data and test the transformation of the Sun to the horizontal coordinate system.

 - src:
     - `exception.py`: Script defining the CustomException class.